 Our combined statements of operations include all revenue and costs directly attributable to Cognyte, including costs for facilities, functions and services used by Cognyte.
 The combined statements of operations also reflect allocations of general corporate expenses from Verint including, but not limited to, executive management, finance, legal, information technology, employee benefits administration, treasury, risk management, procurement, and other shared services.
 These allocations were made on a direct usage basis when identifiable, with the remainder allocated on the basis of revenue as a relevant measure.
 Management of Cognyte and Verint consider these allocations to be a reasonable reflection of the utilization of services by, or the benefits provided to, Cognyte.
-The allocations may not, however, reflect the expense we would have incurred as a stand-alone company for the period presented.
+The allocations may not, however, reflect the expense we would have incurred as a standalone company for the period presented.
 Actual costs that may have been incurred if we had been a stand-alone company would depend on a number of factors, including the chosen organizational structure, what functions were outsourced or performed by employees and strategic decisions made in areas such as information technology and infrastructure.

 For further information on the basis of presentation of the combined financial statements see "Note 1.
-Organization, Operations and Basis of Presentation" to our combined financial statements included elsewhere in this Form 20-F.
+Organization, Operations and Basis of Presentation" to our combined financial statements included elsewhere in this Annual Report.

-Items You Should Consider When Evaluating Our Combined Financial Statements and Assessing Our Future Prospects statements are included in this Form 20-F, and such information may not be indicative of our future operating results or financial performance.
+Items You Should Consider When Evaluating Our Combined Financial Statements and Assessing Our Future Prospects

+Our results of operations, financial position, and cash flows could differ from those that would have resulted if we operated autonomously or as an entity independent of Verint in the periods for which combined financial statements are included in this Annual Report, and such information may not be indicative of our future operating results or financial performance.
 As a result, you should consider the following facts when evaluating our historical results of operations and assessing our future prospects: